 You cannot paint over oil pastels with oil paint without making special preparations.
 Pastels are composed of pigments mixed in with a bit of oil and wax.
 The resulting slippery surface is water resistant, so even if you can get your oils to stick to it, they won’t be able to dry completely.

-Nevertheless, using oil pastels very lightly on top of oils can workOpens in a new tab., but you need to do this in minimal amounts to be effective.
+Nevertheless, using oil pastels very lightly on top of oils can work, but you need to do this in minimal amounts to be effective.

 Other Guidelines To Follow When Mixing Oil Paint With Oil Pastels